putyourlightson/craft-resave-expired/README.md

 The Resave Expired plugin resaves elements when their future post or expiry dates pass.
 It requires a console command to be run on a regular schedule via a cron job.

 This is especially useful with plugins like [Scout](https://plugins.craftcms.com/scout?craft4), that sync entries to Algolia only on save.
-Caching plugins could also benefit from this (the [Blitz]({entry:10}) plugin already has this functionality built in, so does *not* require this plugin).
+Caching plugins can also benefit from this.

+> [Blitz](https://putyourlightson.com/plugins/blitz) already has this functionality built in, so does *not* require this plugin.

 ## Documentation